 21. Which kind of educatonal trainings would you like to take part of in the future?
-Please select one or more answers.

 - Nutrition

 - Time planning

 - Finding sponsors

 - Social media

 - Family and relations

 - Lecture from certain athlete

 - Finishing career

 - Psyhology, methal health

 - Communicating with media

 - Coaching with an other experienced athlete

 - Activities with other Team Estonia athletes to improve belonging

 - Other write it down